Explain why diversification is such an important concept when it comes to investing for your future.

 Mass Psychology in Investing

-Mass psychology, or crowd behavior, can create market bubbles and crashes.
+Mass psychology, or crowd behaviour, can create market bubbles and crashes.
 When a large group of investors becomes overly optimistic about a particular investment, it can lead to a “herd mentality” where people follow the crowd without considering the underlying fundamentals.
 This behaviour can drive asset prices to unsustainable levels, as seen in historical events like the dot-com bubble of the late 1990s or the housing market crash of 2008.

 Diversification helps protect against the negative impacts of mass psychology by spreading investments across different assets that may not be affected by the same psychological factors.